jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Pushing Changes][16]

 Any changes that are delivered to your project trigger a build.
 When a build is completed successfully, it is automatically deployed.
-If you click **Build &amp; Deploy** again, you'll see that your change started a new build that, when it finishes, will be deployed.
+If you click **BUILD &amp; DEPLOY** again, you'll see that your change started a new build that, when it finishes, will be deployed.

 ---
 ##The manifest file